GravityKit/GravityView/readme.txt

 __Developer Updates:__

 * Add `$nl2br`, `$format`, `$aux_data` parameters to `GravityView_API::replace_variables()` to be consistent with `GFCommon::replace_variables()`

+= 1.22.4? =

+Yes, we skipped a minor release (1.22.4 exists only in our hearts).
+Thanks for noticing!

 = 1.22.3 on December 21, 2017 =